kubernetes-sigs/azurefile-csi-driver/docs/csi-debug.md

 > note: there could be multiple controller pods, if there are no helpful logs, try to get logs from other controller pods

 ### Case#2: volume mount/unmount failed
- - locate csi driver pod and make sure which pod do tha actual volume mount/unmount
+ - locate csi driver pod that does the actual volume mount/unmount
 ```console
 kubectl get po -o wide -n kube-system | grep csi-azurefile-node
 ```